 The Scheig Center Gardens, located at 1313 Witzke Blvd inside Appleton Memorial Park, display many unique horticultural and aesthetic features including a native rose garden, serenity butterfly garden, native wildflower garden, fragrance garden, Veterans memorial garden and a water feature.
 Benches placed throughout the grounds encourage visitors to sit and enjoy the colors, textures, varieties and fragrances of the plantings.

 The Scheig Center Gardens are free and open to the public from 5:00 a.m. – 11:00 p.m. year round.
 We invite you to stroll through the theme gardens which have been designed to offer changing patterns of natural beauty throughout the year.
 Most of the plants featured are native to Wisconsin.

-During the growing season, volunteers under the guidance of Park staff tend the Gardens, planting, weeding, pruning and updating the beds, shrubs and other features.
+During the growing season, friends under the guidance of Park staff tend the Gardens, planting, weeding, pruning and updating the beds, shrubs and other features.
 They also work hard to help keep invasive plant species at bay.
-While many of the volunteers are Master Gardeners, anyone who enjoys the company of fellow gardeners and who is willing to perform these tasks following the Parks’ plan is welcome and encouraged to join the volunteers.
+While many of the volunteers are Master Gardeners, anyone who enjoys the company of fellow gardeners and who is willing to perform these tasks following the Parks’ plan is welcome and encouraged to join the friends.